plurb/Aetherwynn-Unstable-Isotopes/Classes/Fighter/Fighter Class.md

 ### Archetype Exploits

-Each Archetype has a list of Archetype Exploits you learn at the Fighter levels noted in the Archetype's description.
-They do not count against the total number of Exploits you know and can't be switched out for other Exploits.
-If you don't meet an Archetype Exploit's prerequisites, you learn it regardless.
+Each Archetype has a list of Exploits you learn at the Fighter levels noted in the Archetype's description.
+They do not count against the total number of Exploits you know and cannot be switched out for other Exploits.
+If you do not meet an Archetype Exploit's pre-requisites, you learn it anyways.

 ---